-In addition, the amended and restated 2011 Plan provides that the maximum value of grants in any calendar year under the 2011 Plan to non-employee members of the board of directors, taken together with any cash fees paid to such person during such calendar year, shall not exceed \$350,000, with the aggregate grant fair value determined as of the applicable date or dates of grant in accordance with applicable financial accounting rules.
+In order to comply with the rules applicable to incentive stock options, the 2011 Plan provides that all of the shares available may be issued as incentive stock options.
+In addition, the 2011 Plan provides that the maximum value of grants in any calendar year under the 2011 Plan to non-employee members of the board of directors, taken together with any cash fees paid to such person during such calendar year, shall not exceed \$350,000, with the aggregate grant fair value determined as of the applicable date or dates of grant in accordance with applicable financial accounting rules.

 Administration.
-The 2011 Plan is administered by our compensation committee or such other committee as our board selects consisting of two or more directors, each of whom is intended to be a "non-employee director" within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended, an "outside director" under regulations promulgated under Section 162(m) of the Code, and an "independent director" under the NYSE MKT listing standards.
+The 2011 Plan is administered by our compensation committee or such other committee as our board selects consisting of two or more directors, each of whom is intended to be a "non-employee director" within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended, an "outside director" under regulations promulgated under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and an "independent director" under the NYSE American listing standards.
 The compensation committee has full and final authority in its discretion to take all actions determined to be necessary in the administration of the 2011 Plan.